mehrdaad/Hardcore_OSINT_Rec/README.md

  - [APT Notes](https://github.com/kbandla/APTnotes) - Various public documents, whitepapers and articles about APT campaigns.
  - [ATT&CK](https://attack.mitre.org) - Adversarial Tactics, Techniques & Common Knowledge || [CARET](https://car.mitre.org)
  - [Cryptome](https://cryptome.org/)
+ - [IETF Datatracker](https://datatracker.ietf.org/) - The IETF Datatracker is the day-to-day front-end to the IETF database for people who work on IETF standards.
+It contains data about the documents, working groups, meetings, agendas, minutes, presentations, and more, of the IETF.

  ## Browser extensions
  - [ThreatPinch Lookup](https://github.com/cloudtracer/ThreatPinchLookup) - ThreatPinch Lookup creates informational tooltips when hovering oven an item of interest on any website.
 It helps speed up security investigations by automatically providing relevant information upon hovering over any IPv4 address, MD5 hash, SHA2 hash, and CVE title.
 It’s designed to be completely customizable and work with any rest API.